What is GST(Goods and Services Tax) in India? Complete Guide

 Who are not liable to be registered under the GST

-Certain individuals and entities are exempt from registering under the Goods and Services Tax (GST) in India, even if they fulfill the general criteria based on turnover.
+Certain individuals and entities are exempt from registering under the Goods and Services Tax (GST) in India, even if they fulfil the general criteria based on turnover.
 This exemption aims to reduce the compliance burden on small businesses and specific categories of suppliers.
 Those exempt from GST registration include:

-Businesses Below the Threshold Limit: Small businesses with an annual turnover less than Rs 20 lakhs (Rs 10 lakhs for special category states) are exempt from GST registration.
-This threshold applies to the aggregate turnover, which is the total value of all taxable supplies, exempt supplies, exports of goods and/or services, and inter-state supplies of a person having the same PAN, to be computed on an all-India basis.
+Businesses Below the Threshold Limit: Small businesses with an annual turnover of less than Rs 20 lakhs (Rs 10 lakhs for special category states) are exempt from GST registration.
+This threshold applies to the aggregate turnover, which is the total value of all taxable supplies, exempt supplies, exports of goods or services, and inter-state supplies of a person having the same PAN, to be computed on an all-India basis.

 Suppliers of Only Exempt Goods or Services: Suppliers who deal exclusively in goods or services that are wholly exempt from GST are not required to register.